nasa/DdsJs/README.md

 tree).
 The aforementioned command will produce a `*.tgz` archive that can then be installed onto the target application as a Node.js module.
 The `Bin`-variants of **DDS.js** must also be distributed with the add-on.

-# Using the DDS.js Built Add-on

-With the NPM package containing the **DDS.js** built add-on installed on the target application, the API provided by said add-on can be used as any other Node.js module.
-Following is a sample Node.js "console" application that subscribes to the `OverallInformation` samples defined in the example module's `HostMonitor.idl` file:

-    const DDS = require("dds-hostmonitor").DDS;
-    const HostMonitor = require("dds-hostmonitor").HostMonitor;

-    var particip = DDS.createDomainParticipant(
-        /* Domain ID */0
-    );

-    var subscriber = particip.createSubscriber();

-    var overallInfoTopic = particip.createTopic(
-        HostMonitor.OverallInformationTopic
-    );

-    var overallInfoReader = subscriber.createDataReader(
-        overallInfoTopic
-    );

-    /* Callable that receives samples from "take()" */ var printSamples = (error, samples, sampleInfos) => {
-        if (error) {
-            console.out("ERROR in take(): " + error);
-        } else {
-            console.out(JSON.stringify(samples));
-        }
-    };

-    /* Do a "take()" every 1000 milliseconds */
-    var timerObj = setInterval(
-        () => {
-            overallInfoReader.take(
-                /* Max sample count */ 100,
-                /* Unused */ 0,
-                /* Callback */ printSamples
-            );
-        },
-        1000
-    );

-    process.on("SIGINT", () => {
-        /* Cleanup after detecting Ctrl+C */
-        clearInterval(timerObj);
-        timerObj = null;
-        particip.deleteContainedEntities();
-        overallInfoReader = null;
-        overallInfoTopic = null;
-        subscriber = null;
-        particip = null;
-    });

-Inclusion of the **DDS.js** module is by the name given in `package.json`.
-The lone JS file in the example directory, `index.js`, basically relays the inclusion to the module via the `bindings` package.
-The aforementioned file can contain additional content at the developer's discretion.

-The module produced by **DDS.js** will contain *two* namespaces within it.
-The first namespace, called `DDS`, will contain the standard DDS calls and definitions (such as QoS structures).
-The only use of this namespace in the previous code appears when creating the DDS Domain Participant with `DDS.createDomainParticipant()`.
-The call is required to specify the DDS domain ID as the first argument.
-The second argument is optional and, if specified, must be an instance of the `DDS.DomainParticipantQos`.
-The recommended way to acquire an instance of this structure is to call `DDS.getDefaultParticipantQos()`.
-The fields in the returned object reflect those of the QoS structure defined in standard DDS.

-From the participant spawn several of the standard objects.
-In this simple example, the participant is used to create a `Subscriber` instance via the `createSubscriber()` method in the returned participant object.
-The participant object also creates the topic, but creation of IDL-specific topics requires a discussion of the other produced namespace.

-The second namespace in the module will take its name directly from the top-level IDL module name in the provided source IDL file.
-In this case, the top-level module is called `HostMonitor`, thus the produced namespace uses the same name.
-This module contains definitions for all of the data structures and topics defined in the IDL file.
-In this case, only one structure/topic called `OverallInformation` is defined.
-In order to create a topic instance, a helper object that follows the pattern `<TopicName>Topic` is created for every topic worthy data structure found in the IDL file.
-For `OverallInformation`, thus, the name of the helper object is `OverallInformationTopic`.
-Passing this helper to the DDS participant's `createTopic()` call takes care of both topic creation and type registration.
-The default type name is used when registering the type (by specifying `nullptr` in the underlying `register_type()` C++ call).

-The sample code should run, attempting to `take()` samples every second, and printing whatever it received.
-At the time of this writing, **DDS.js** does not support event-driven sample ingest, such as those that could be defined via either a `WaitSet` or via callbacks.
-The code should stop upon receiving a `SIGINT` event, usually via `Ctrl+C`.

 # Bindings Reference